 Maniates, H., Doerr, B. & Golden, M. (2001).
 Teach our children well: Essential strategies for the urban classroom.
 Portsmouth, NH: Heinemann.

 Mangione, P. & Maniates, H. (1993).
-Training teachers to implement deevelopmentally appropriate practice.
+Training teachers to implement developmentally appropriate practice.
 Advances in Early Education and Day Care, 5.